SGPA (Semester Grade Point Average): How to Calculate SGPA?

 How to Calculate SGPA?

-Understanding your SGPA is important for tracking your academic progress.
+Understanding your SGPA is important for tracking your academic progress and studying abroad in 2026.
 Your university will have a grading scale.
 It translates letter grades into numerical grade points.
 You need to convert them.
 Get your grades.
 Convert every letter grade you received into its numerical point value using your university's chart.
 Write them down.
 Multiply that by credits.

 - Add All of Them: Sum all the credit points from every course taken in the semester.